 Child Guidance Clinic

 The Child Guidance Clinic is a branch within Family Court Social Services Division of the Superior Court of the District of Columbia.
-It is designed to meet both the needs of the Court and its staff for the purposes of providing comprehensive clinical and forensic psychological evaluations.
+It's designed to meet both the needs of the Court and its staff for the purposes of providing comprehensive clinical and forensic psychological evaluations.
 Individual and group psychotherapy is also provided, as well as empirical research and consultation.

 The District of Columbia is home to many ethnic groups and culturally diverse individuals.
 The majority of the youth represented in the city’s juvenile justice system are from economically disadvantaged and under-resourced communities.
 Many of the youth and their families have been exposed to multiple traumatic experiences over the course of their lives.
 The Child Guidance Clinic serves individuals with varying identities, backgrounds, needs and abilities to include: LGBTQ+, non-English speaking youth, individuals with co-occurring behavioral health disorders, individuals who are deaf/hard of hearing, and individuals who are physically disabled.
 As a result, our staff and trainees have exceptional and unique opportunities to conduct culturally-informed assessments and provide services to youth that present with an array of cognitive, emotional and interpersonal problems in both community and secure settings.